 Budget issues affect us all and how they are dealt with is important to my work in Congress

 My reform proposal contains several provisions that have been discussed for years such as increasing the normal retirement age, implementing progressive price indexing beginning at the 50% percentile, increasing the number of computation years, and using chained-CPI to calculate annual COLAs.
-My proposal includes three provisions that have not received a lot of attention.
+My proposal includes three provisions that have are somewhat new.
 Two of them, indexing the special minimum benefit to wages instead of inflation and increasing benefits by 5% for those reach their 85th birthday, help our most vulnerable retirees.
 The final provision implements an annual means test that would reduce benefits on those with incomes in excess of $120,000 in the most recent tax year.
 Means testing is a lot better than raising taxes.
-The complete details of my proposal can be found here.
+You can view my proposal at http://chaffetz.house.gov/issue/social-security